Class Geometry

 CheckNotGeometryCollection(Geometry)

-Throws an exception if g
+Throws an exception if g's type is a GeometryCollection.

 (Its subclasses do not trigger an exception).